HwWobbe/WipHww/README.md

 # 2021.06:
+* OneDrive is likely to emerge as a corporate Collaboration tool.
+* * This will be particularly true for intercompany teams sharing instances od TiddlyWiki files.
 * evaluating Hypothesis, Annotate & GroupsIo
 * engaging in some WebWeaving
 * * Thinking an image.avatar should repose here at GitHub for ease of use.